-I love it when we can sneak a science experiment into our play time!
-Mitch and I have been messing around with popsicle stick catapults lately and it’s been so freakin’ fun.
+Sneak some science into your play time!
+Mitch and I have been designing popsicle stick catapults lately and it’s been so freakin’ fun.
 (Check out more catapult designs here.)

 We first ran into this popsicle stick catapult design at the Magic House maker workshop.
 The idea is pretty simple and there’s lots of variations.
 Try out a few and run some tests to see which one works best–like our Spoon-a-pult 2.0!

 This design is easy and the spoon holds your projectile pretty well.
 It only takes 3 rubber bands, which is especially handy if you’re rummaging through your junk draw to find crafting supplies.

 - Craft sticks (they also come in cool colors)

 - Rubber bands